-While teaching this chapter, tell the students that although Word 2016 is a word processor, yet it allows three types of graphics to work upon - Shapes, WordArt and Pictures.
+While teaching this chapter, tell the students that Word 2016 is a word processor, it offers enhanced features to create attractive documents with a professional look.

-Familiarize the students with various categories of Shapes under Illustrations group of Home tab explaining use of Lines, Basic Shapes, Flowchart, Stars and Banners and Callouts.
+Familiarise the students with various categories of Shapes under Illustrations group of Home tab explaining use of Lines, Basic Shapes, Rectangles, Block Arrows, Flowchart, Stars and Banners and Callouts.